MoF-Dev/learningpython/README.md

 ---
 # Installing Python
-There are 2 mainstream version of python: 2.7, and 3.
+There are 2 version of python: 2.7, and 3.
 The difference between the two aren't important for us now but we'll be using 2.7

 [Download python 2.7](https://www.python.org/downloads/)